Avaiga/taipy/gui/doc/table.md

      - _row_: all the values for this row
      - _column_name_: the name of the column for this cell

-Based on these parameters, the function must return a string that defines a tooltip that will be added to the cell.
+Based on these parameters, the function must return a string that defines a tooltip that is used as the cell's tooltip text.

 !!! example "Page content"